Singapore

 against modelled domestic pathways

-We rate Singapore’s policies and action as “Highly insufficient”.
-The “Highly insufficient” rating indicates that Singapore policies and action are not at all consistent with limiting warming to 1.5°C. If all countries were to follow Singapore’s approach, warming could reach over 3°C and up to 4°C.
+We rate Singapore’s policies and action as “Insufficient”.
+The “Insufficient” rating indicates that Singapore’s policies and action in 2030 need substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow Singapore’s approach, warming would reach over 2°C and up to 3°C.

 Emissions in Singapore are dominated by the energy and industry sectors.
-The carbon tax, targeting upstream emissions from large emitters, started at 5 SGD/tCO2e from 2019.
-In the budget of 2022 the tax rate has been reviewed and will be increased to SGD 25/tCO2e in 2024-2025 and further SGD 45/tCO2e by 2026-2027, with a target of reaching SGD 50-80/tCO2e by 2030.
-Despite this improvement, this carbon tax is still far too low when compared to IPCC estimates for a 1.5°C compatible price.
+The carbon tax, targeting upstream emissions from large emitters, was increased to SGD 25/tCO2e (USD 19/tCO2e) in 2024, up from 5 SGD/tCO2e (USD 4/tCO2e) in 2019.
+It is planned to increase the rate further to 45/tCO2e by 2026-2027, with a target of reaching SGD 50-80/tCO2e by 2030.
+Despite this improvement, the carbon tax is still far too low when compared to IPCC estimates for a 1.5°C compatible price.
 A tax at appropriate level could encourage more renewable energy in place of fossil fuel energy by adding a price for the emitted carbon.
 However, higher tax levels are needed to encourage a significant shift to decarbonising the power sector.

-While renewable energy capacity has expanded, fossil gas remains the dominant energy source in the power sector, accounting for 96% of electricity generation starting from 45% in 2000.
-Singapore does not have any hydrocarbon reserves but petroleum refining, storage, and distribution infrastructure is key to its economy.
-The Asia-Pacific region is responsible for 70% of the world’s LNG demand and, based on this growing demand for LNG in Asian countries, Singapore is investing to remain the world’s largest LNG bunkering hub, now growing its business line to sell ‘other’ fuels such as LNG and biofuel, as well as maritime fuels.
+While renewable energy capacity has expanded, fossil gas remains the dominant energy source in the power sector.
+Fossil gas accounted for more than 94% of generation in 2023, up from 18% in 2000 when electricity was primarily generated from fuel oil.
+Singapore does not have any hydrocarbon reserves, but petroleum refining, storage, and distribution infrastructure has historically been a significant part of its economy.
+The Asia-Pacific region is responsible for 70% of the world’s LNG demand.
+Based on assumed growth in Asian LNG demand, Singapore is investing to remain the world’s largest LNG bunkering hub, now growing its business line to sell ‘other’ fuels such as LNG and biofuel, as well as maritime fuels.

-Outside the power generation sector, Singapore’s mitigation efforts almost exclusively consist of measures aimed at further improving energy efficiency through programmes like Green Mark standards for buildings, green procurement, public transport, fuel efficiency standards, home appliance efficiency standards, industrial energy efficiency, and waste management.
-However, with a fossil fuel dependent energy mix, the effect of these policies in emissions is limited and does not compensate for the overall increase in energy demand.
+Outside the power generation sector, Singapore’s mitigation efforts almost exclusively consist of measures aimed at improving energy efficiency through programmes like Green Mark standards for buildings, public transport, fuel efficiency standards, home appliance efficiency standards, industrial energy efficiency, and waste management.
+However, with a fossil fuel dependent energy mix, the effect of these policies on emissions is limited and does not compensate for the overall increase in energy demand.

 NDC target